 Grab and Mastercard to launch prepaid cards for Southeast Asia’s 400 million unbanked

-Integration of Mastercard prepaid card with GrabPay, will make it one of the first e-wallets at scale from Southeast Asia to be accepted worldwide With a card linked to SEA’s leading everyday app Grab, millions of customers will be able […]
+Integration of Mastercard prepaid card with GrabPay, will make it one of the first e-wallets at scale from Southeast Asia to be accepted worldwide With a card linked to SEA’s leading everyday app Grab, millions of consumers will be able […]

 - Integration of Mastercard prepaid card with GrabPay, will make it one of the first e-wallets at scale from Southeast Asia to be accepted worldwide